dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Spring 3 Record.md

 A music disc that you can play at your den record player.
 This track is an energetic springtime tune.

-raritiy: Legendary
+item_can_sell: False

+item_mews_value: 0

-sell value: 0 Mews
+item_mole_cash_value: 0

+item_rarity: Legendary

+item_sorting_priority: 19930

+item_uid: Spring 3 Record

 # shops selling Spring 3:

 ember_shop_name sells it for 100 mews.

   can buy it when meeting conditions:

-filter_autumn = False

-filter_spring = True

-filter_summer = False

-filter_winter = False
+    - it is spring